Some eye drops have been recalled due to potentially fatal bacterial contamination. Click here for more information.

 What causes childhood myopia (nearsightedness)?

-There are a number of risk factors associated with the onset and progression of myopia, including:
+There are a number of risk factors associated with the onset and progression of childhood myopia, including:

 • the age of the patient when myopia develops